TokyoTravel Guide

 Experience Tokyo shopping by exploring the city’s abundance of high-end boutiques, electronics shops, and chain stores.
 The best place to see outlandish Tokyo fashion is in Harajuku, where you’ll also find toyshops, kawaii boutiques, coffee shops, and rare designer clothes.
 Buy crafts in traditional Asakusa and Ueno, or shop ‘til you drop in the department stores of Ginza, Tokyo’s original shopping district.
 In the city, you’ll also find hyaku-en shops where everything costs 100 yen and flea markets where you can purchase a second-hand kimono.

-A vacation in Tokyo isn't complete without a trip to Shibuya's high-street fashion shops.
+A holiday in Tokyo isn't complete without a trip to Shibuya's high-street fashion shops.
 There's the world-renowned Harajuku, lined with cafes, restaurants and fashion boutiques, Takeshita-dori, a trendy fashion market, and Spain-zaka, a Mediterranean-style alleyway filled with Japanese architecture, clothing stores, and restaurants.

 Make your way to Ginza with a wallet full of yen.
 You'll spend big at the area's trendy stores and high-end boutiques.
 It's in Ginza, the heart of Tokyo, where you'll experience true luxury.
 The retail establishments are the finest in the city and there's everything from majestic malls to tiny nooks and crannies with crafts, books, and souvenirs.